 An interesting contrast was found when comparing aspects of communication between brewers and consumers.
 When asked how they would distinguish a sustainable beer from a regular beer, some consumers reported that they would do so by using information on the front label of the beer, such as stories or statements on local production, rather than other information sources such as quality marks or websites.
 Some of the larger breweries however, who claimed to use sustainable measures, seemed hesitant to provide straightforward information about sustainable measures on the front label.
 Aspects of sustainability are considered unimportant (or maybe even repelling) to the existing target group of the breweries.

 Lastly, results from the literature have shown that (perceived) human health is the strongest motive for purchasing organic food (Aertsens et al., 2009; Magnusson et al., 2003; Schifferstein & Oude Ophuist, 1998).
 The results from the questionnaire demonstrated that health is often considered a reason by consumers to choose for a sustainable product.
 However, the questionnaire did not specify the definition of health and did not refer to sustainable beer specifically.
 When consumers were asked in the interview to identify reasons or motivations to buy a sustainable beer, consumers mostly referred to price or brand related aspects.
 Consumers who reported that health-related reasons motivated them to buy a sustainable beer, often used the term health in a more indirect way.
 For example to ‘do good’ for others and the environment.
 Whether this difference is due to the fact that health was not specified in the questionnaire, or whether consumers act differently around beer compared to other food products, is not clear.

-(Atanasova, 2019; Snow & Benford, 2000)
+5.2.2 Instruments versus beliefs

+An interesting contrast can be found between the results of this study and existing literature on framing.
+Literature on framing often centres around the beliefs and normative dimension of actors when exploring the process of framing (Atanasova, 2019; Snow & Benford, 2000).
+The beliefs of people regarding a certain topic often influence how frames are received and processed.
+However, when exploring the perception and framing of brewers and consumers, this study shows a focus on the instruments.
+How consumers inform themselves and how brewers perform certain measurements within the brewery, seems an important factor determining their frames.
+One explanation for this difference could be that some brewers and consumers still feel uncertain about the role of sustainability in the beer industry and its impact on the healthiness of the beer.
+To reduce these uncertainties, both brewers and consumers may aim to inform themselves through research, measurements or by searching for information.
+Especially the consumers that were interviewed often reported uncertain beliefs.
+The lack of strong beliefs may therefore reduce to what measure these beliefs determine how frames influence their perception.
+The figures 3 and 4 which are presented above show that the beliefs of both brewers and consumers can be influenced by instruments.
+This again emphasizes the power of the instruments in determining the perception of brewers and consumers.
+To properly understand this perception it is thus important to acknowledge this power and to broaden the scope to more than merely the beliefs.

-Main conclusion on the relation between health and sustainability in the beer sector
+5.2.3 Main conclusion on the relation between health and sustainability in the beer sector